Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Data-Transformation-Extensions.md

 ### Content Item Directors (`ContentItemDirectorBase`)

-Controls migration behavior and relationships of individual content items during data migration.
+Control migration behavior and relationships of individual content items during data migration.

 You can create multiple Directors, each targeting different content types or scenarios.
 For example, one Director can handle linked pages for `Article` types while another handles `Product` types differently.